-Growing professionally and personally, as a team.
+Growing Professionally and Personally, as a team.

-“As entrepreneurs, we love to challenge ourselves.
+As entrepreneurs, we love to challenge ourselves.
 So when we come together, we challenge each other, exponentially.
 This expands our creative potential.
 Bouncing ideas, killing bad concepts, collaborating to refine a singular, golden vision.

-“Employees with a neighbour of alternate skills at the desk next door received a 10% “performance spillover”, as observed across three types of worker: productive (who completed tasks quickly but lacked quality), quality (who produced superior work but did so slowly), and generalists (average across both productive and quality dimensions).
+Employees with a neighbour of alternate skills at the desk next door received a 10% “performance spillover”, as observed across three types of worker: productive (who completed tasks quickly but lacked quality), quality (who produced superior work but did so slowly), and generalists (average across both productive and quality dimensions).

 Management could also use these combinations of workers to their advantage, say by grouping workers of opposing strengths — a “quality” worker with a “productive” worker, for example.
-This improved work quality across the pair to the tune of 13% productivity gain and 17% effectiveness gain”.
+This improved work quality across the pair to the tune of 13% productivity gain and 17% effectiveness gain.

 No agreements need to be signed with suppliers, which erases the risk of dealing with any dishonest clauses.
 Such shady agreements may well prevent you from using, modifying or selling the project at all – unless you pay the supplier a lavish fee.